i-contemplator/share-a-ride-api/README.md

 ```
 sudo systemctl restart tomcat
 ```
+* Check this link more information on how to install Tomcat: https://phoenixnap.com/kb/how-to-install-tomcat-ubuntu
 * You are now ready to build the maven project and deploy it to tomcat server.

 ## Build & Deploy Instructions
 ## Copyright and licensing instructions